 Proxy vs VPN: What Are the Differences?

-We untangle the strengths and weaknesses of each.
+We reveal the strengths and weaknesses of each.

 Let’s begin by taking a quick look at what proxies and VPNs are.
 If you prefer a video, we have one as well.